Alex Smith

-Alexander Douglas Smith (born May 7, 1984) is an American former quarterback who played in the National Football League (NFL) for 16 seasons.
-Smith played college football at Utah, where he received first-team All-American honors and won the 2005 Fiesta Bowl as a senior.
-He was selected first overall by the San Francisco 49ers in the 2005 NFL Draft.
+Alexander Douglas Smith (born May 7, 1984) is an American former professional football quarterback who played in the National Football League (NFL) for 16 seasons.
+Smith played college football for the Utah Utes, earning first-team All-American honors and winning MW Offensive Player of the Year in 2004.
+He was selected first overall by the San Francisco 49ers in the 2005 NFL draft.

-Smith struggled with consistency and injuries until 2011 when he led the 49ers to their first division title and playoff win since 2002, along with their first NFC Championship Game appearance since 1997.
-The next year, however, a concussion resulted in Smith losing his starting position to backup Colin Kaepernick.
-He was subsequently traded to the Kansas City Chiefs, with whom he guided to four playoff runs between 2013 and 2017, their first consecutive division titles in franchise history, and their first playoff victory since 1993 in the 2015 season.
-Smith also received three Pro Bowl selections with the Chiefs and led the league in passer rating during his 2017 campaign.
-He was traded to the Washington Redskins in 2018 to make way for Kansas City's second-year quarterback Patrick Mahomes; the latter who credited his NFL MVP form to Smith's tutelage.
+Smith had a breakout season in 2011 when he led the 49ers to their first division title and playoff win since 2002 and their first NFC Championship Game appearance since 1997.
+The following season, a concussion resulted in Smith losing his starting position to backup Colin Kaepernick.
+Traded to the Kansas City Chiefs, Smith guided them to four playoff runs between 2013 and 2017, their first consecutive division titles in franchise history, and their first playoff victory since 1993 in the 2015 season.
+Smith also received three Pro Bowl selections with the Chiefs and led the league in passer rating in 2017.
+He was traded to the Washington Redskins in 2018 to make way for second-year quarterback Patrick Mahomes, but was credited with helping develop the future NFL MVP.

-During his first season with Washington, Smith suffered a life-threatening injury to his right leg that nearly resulted in amputation.
-Although expected to never play again, Smith completed a lengthy rehabilitation process that allowed him to play in 2020.
-He became Washington's starter midway through the season, leading the team to a division title and earning him NFL Comeback Player of the Year.
-Smith retired during the 2021 off-season after he was released by Washington.
+During his first season in Washington, Smith suffered a life-threatening injury to his right leg that nearly resulted in amputation.
+Although expected never to play again, Smith completed a lengthy rehabilitation process that allowed him to return in 2020.
+He became the starter midway through the season, leading the team to a division title and earning NFL Comeback Player of the Year honors.
+Smith retired during the 2021 offseason after being released.
 His return from injury is cited as among the greatest in NFL history.
+Smith was inducted to the College Football Hall of Fame in 2024.

 Early life

-Smith was born in Bremerton, Washington on May 7, 1984, and grew up in La Mesa, California.
+Smith was born in Bremerton, Washington on May 7, 1984 and grew up in La Mesa, California.
 His father, Douglas D. Smith, was an executive director at Helix High School, which he attended.

 As a starter for the Helix Highlanders during his junior and senior years, Smith led his team to a record of 25–1, including two San Diego CIF section championships.
 He was named to the first-team all-conference and all-county squads in the San Diego CIF system.
 Smith also earned the conference offensive player of the year twice, and twice won the team MVP for Helix.
 During his time at Helix, Smith set a school record by throwing for six touchdowns in one game, and recorded the second-highest completion percentage in San Diego CIF history.
-While at Helix, he played with 2005 Heisman Trophy-winner (since vacated) Reggie Bush.
-Smith and Bush were later finalists for the 2004 Heisman, making it the first time a high school had two finalists at the same ceremony.
+While at Helix, he was teammates with future NFL star Reggie Bush.
+Smith and Bush were finalists for the 2004 Heisman Trophy, making it the first time a high school had two finalists at the same ceremony.
+Bush went on to win the 2005 award.

-Smith was president of his senior class in high school, earned college credits through a program at San Diego State University, and took a dozen Advanced Placement tests.
+Smith was president of his senior class in high school, earned college credits through a program at San Diego State University and took a dozen Advanced Placement tests.